Resolution No. 1- 16

 Agendas along with the corresponding packet may be viewed on the city’s website.

 RULE 2 – Special/Emergency Meetings

 Special Meetings may be called by the Mayor or any three (3) members of the legislative authority, or by a majority vote of the legislative authority during any meeting upon providing at least twenty-four (24) hours’ advance notice to each member of the legislative authority and to the news media that have requested notifications, except in the event of an emergency requiring official action.
-In the event of an emergency, the members or Mayor authorizing such meeting shall notify the news media that have requested notification immediately of the time, place and purpose of the meeting in accordance with O.R.C 121.22.
+In the event of an emergency, notification must be provided to the news media that have requested notification immediately of the time, place and purpose of the meeting in accordance with O.R.C 121.22.

 The business to be transacted as a special and/or emergency meeting shall be identified in the notice and no other business shall be transacted.
 Should the legislative authority adjourn into Executive Session during a special and/or emergency meeting, the topic shall be directly related to matters identified in the notice.

 RULE 3 – Public Meetings

 All regular, special, emergency, committee, work sessions and public hearings etc., of the legislative authority shall be open to the public and conducted in accordance with O.R.C.
 121.22.
 All minutes and records of the Council shall be available to the public to view and/or purchase in the Clerk of Council Office during business hours.